CHUCK: You first came to came to California in 1954?

 CHUCK: By the time you bought into James Transfer and Storage in the 1970s, office and industry was pretty much your bread and butter, right?

-VERLE: Sam and his brother were stealing from the company and going on world cruises on a three-mast schooner they’d bought.
+VERLE: Sam and his brother were stealing from the company and going on world cruises with a three-mast schooner they’d bought.

 CHUCK: You bought this house in 1964, and I was born a year later.
 What was this neighborhood like back then?